 Towering 236 meters (775 feet) above the Falls , this tower is so high and close to the border, it needed special permission ...
 More

 Towering 236 meters (775 feet) above the Falls , this tower is so high and close to the border, it needed special permission from both Canadian and U.S. authorities to be built.
-It has three glass-encased elevators that bring you to a top-floor observation deck, two restaurants; the Revolving Dining Room and the Summit Suite Dining Room ; a shopping center and a large amusement arcade.
-You can see up to 100 kilometers (80 miles) from the observation deck.
+It has three glass-encased elevators that bring you to a top-floor observation deck, two restaurants; the internationally famous Revolving Dining Room and the Summit Suite Dining Room ; a shopping center and a large amusement arcade.
+Get a life-like experience of the 'Legends Of Niagara Falls' Movie in 3D or 4D.

 My boyfriend and I decided to splurge a little and do the early bird buffet for dinner.
 The price includes "free admission" to the observation deck.
 Below you'll find a list of pros and cons to our decision.

 PRO: Excellent view from the top, and the external elevators are glass so you get a great view going up!

 1. Expsensive!
 The end bill (after taxes) for the two of us was $82 to eat from the "buffet."

 2. Our waiter told us that tea wasn't included in the price, so all we had to drink was water since they didn't offer soda (tea was extra, and they charge for every refill).
 If I'm paying $35 for a buffet, it really should include drinks... it's not like tea is a high-end pricy beverage.